 Mana Pools is famous for its large numbers of elephant, buffalo, hippo, crocodile, and eland.
 They concentrate along the river when the inland waterholes dry up, especially in the dry winter months of June to October.
 Leopard and lion are here, but not seen as regularly.

 This World Heritage Site is one of the least developed national parks in Zimbabwe.
 Indeed this overwhelming sense of wilderness offers much of the attraction, alongside its wildlife.

 Earlier on in the dry season there is a lot of surface water.
 That means less predator activity around the safari camps.
 This is the ideal time for walking safaris.
 As you can get close to the wildlife in an uncontrived way.

-Mana Pools has also been synonymous with canoeing safaris for many years.
+The Mana Pools National Park has also been synonymous with canoeing safaris for many years.
 Choose between a morning kayak activity at a riverside camp, or taking a multi-day canoe trip with an experienced and qualified river guide.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started

 Nyamatusi Camp is a beautiful, well run camp.
 The flight from Bumi to Mana Pools was approx 30 minutes.
 The pilot was kind enough to take us over the Kariba Dam wall.
 On arrival at the airstrip, it is a 40 minute drive to the camp.
 During the dry season, you can also enjoy a boat cruise from Chirundu airstrip.

 The camp is exquisitely decorated and is the only camp to offer both air-conditioning (much appreciated) and private plunge pools (likewise). it offers beautiful scenery with floodplains, the wide Zambezi River and the mountains on the Zambian side as a backdrop.
 We enjoy stunning evocative sundowners by the river.